 As New Zealand kauri is under threat from a very nasty disease called kauri dieback (usually fatal) the kiwi icon has its own guardians instructing people how to avoid transmitting the disease to trees not yet affected.
 Parry Kauri reserve has a guardian, with a comfortable chair, sitting by the tree making sure visitors respect the trees.

 Get out of the car …

+Goat Island and Kawau Island are in the vicinity.
+Enjoy exploring Sandspit beach.
 Sandspit beach is an estuary beach fed by the Matakana River.
 It is an area known for its sea birds.
-The small beach settlement cafe and visitor centre provide a place to gather for cruises to Kawau Island or onto the Hauraki Gulf… remember to check out the post on Hauraki Gulf Islands
+The small beach settlement cafe and visitor centre provide a place to gather for cruises to Kawau Island or onto the Hauraki Gulf on fishing trips.

 Every town adds to the richness of things to do and see.
 For more details about the region check Auckland & Auckland Region nearby attractions and events.

 Our editors independently visit tour operators, purchase tickets, pay for accommodation, and rate products and places.
 We are not paid to go on a tour or visit a place.
 We only make money if you decide to purchase a product through our website links.
 You will not pay any extra, that is guaranteed.

 We promise to never accept free products from manufacturers in return for boosting their products.
 Our independence and reviews is funded by your purchases and affiliate commissions, at no additional cost to yourself… read more about our affiliate programme in the terms and conditions HERE.